Which PowerBank capacity (mAh) should I choose?

 Li-Polymer based PowerBanks are typically slimmer and lighter compared to Li-ion based Powerbanks, which usually can have a smaller total footprint then.

-How much can the PowerBank charge?
+How much can the USB PowerBank charge?

 How many times you can charge your devices depends partly of the PowerBank capacity (mAh), set against the battery capacity (mAh) of the devices you want to charge.

-Smartphone batteries typically have between 1300-2500mAh capacity.
+Smartphone batteries typically have between 1500-2500mAh capacity.
 More powerful devices such as iPad / Tablets are normally between 6000-12000mAh.
 You can usually find the battery capacity (mAh) ratings on your various devices, in the manual / manufacturer documentation.

-It also require energy to convert it!
+It also require energy to convert the power!

 It also consumes energy to actually transfer / convert the power - both in the Power Bank and the recipient device.
 Secondly, there is also a natural loss in the cables and factors such as temperature, humidity, and not least wear on both ends come in to play.